Dualeco/airbus-ship-challenge/README.md

 ## Code
 This repo contains the following files:
 - `requirements.txt`
-- `unet-kaggle.ipynb` - EDA, data manipulations, and training results are here.
+- `airbus-ships.ipynb` - EDA, data manipulations, and training results are here.
 - `model.py ` - resources for model building and training.
-It is used in `unet-kaggle.ipynb` to train the model.
+It is used in `airbus-ships.ipynb` to train the model.
 - `inference.py` - here is where the model is tested.
 It alsocontains a function that can encode a solution DataFrame.
 There weren't strict requirements on this file, so to show some results, I predict some values on the validation set and calculate `IoU` and `Dice Loss` on the results. `N` value can be tweaked to control the sample quantity.
 - `image_utils.py` - functions to random crop and augment images.
 They are probably suboptimal, but in the small timeframe of the work, some things were easier to write.
 - `lrfind.py`- my implementation of plotting a learning_rate/loss graph